Entering decimal points automatically

-2. On the Advanced tab, under Editing options, select the Automatically insert a decimal point check box:
+2. On the Advanced tab, under Editing options, select the Automatically insert a decimal point checkbox:

 3. In the Places box, enter a positive number for digits to the right of the decimal point or a negative number for digits to the left of the decimal point.

 Attention!
 The fixed-decimal-places option is a global setting and applies to all workbooks (not just the active workbook).
-If you forget that this option is turned on, you can easily end up entering incorrect values.
+If you forget that this option is turned on, you can quickly end up entering incorrect values.

 The Fixed Decimal indicator appears in the status bar: